rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 The binary variant of `transform_reduce` is different.
 Unlike `reduce` and most other numeric algorithms, it takes two input sequences and applies a binary function to the pairs of elements from both sequences.
-Projections, being unary functions, cannot replace the binary transform function of the algorithm. `transform_view` is similarly of no help unless it is combined with
+Projections, being unary functions, cannot replace the binary transform function of the algorithm.
-`zip_view` and operates on tuples of elements. `zip_transform_view` is a convenient way to express this combination;
+Likewise, `transform_view` by itself cannot replace the binary transform function unless it is combined with `zip_view` and operates on tuples of elements. `zip_transform_view` is a convenient way to express this combination;
 applying `reduce` to `zip_transform_view` gives the necessary result (code examples are shown below).